GitarthVaishnav/Basic_Web_App/README.md

 2. Build on this app, i.e., modify this app by installing this app and then changing everything as per your requirements.
     Check out: [Option2 Documentation] (https://github.com/GitarthVaishnav/Basic_Web_App/blob/master/Docs/Option2.md)

-Note for Students (42028, UTS):
+> **Note for Students (specially for students of the subject: 42028 Deep Learning and CNNs of UTS):**
+>

-    I strongly recommend that you choose Option-2 for your project.
+> I strongly recommend that you choose **Option-2** for your project.
 While the provided app is a basic, vanilla-level baseline, it is important to note that using this app with only minor modifications may result in heavy penalties.
-To avoid these penalties, I strongly recommend making significant modifications and additions to the app, including but not limited to functionalities, style, pages, UI/UX, AI, look and feel, optimisation and edge-case testing.
+To avoid these penalties, I strongly recommend making **significant** modifications and additions to the app, including but not limited to functionalities, style, pages, UI/UX, AI, look and feel, optimisation and edge-case testing.
+>

-    I would also like to remind you that the provided app is the intellectual property of Gitarth Vaishnav.
-Any use of this app should be accompanied by proper attribution (inclduing but not limited to visibility in the code, report, and the actual interface/system), in accordance with academic integrity policies.
+> I would also like to remind you that the provided app is the intellectual property of Gitarth Vaishnav.
+Any use of this app should be accompanied by proper **attribution** (including but not limited to visibility in the code, report, and the actual interface/system), in accordance with academic integrity policies.
+>

-    Please note that copying the app as is, with only minor or little modifications, may result in accusations of plagiarism and penalties.
+> Please note that copying the app as is, with only minor or little modifications, may result in accusations of plagiarism and penalties.
+>

-    Thank you for your understanding and adherence to the academic integrity policies of the university.
+> Thank you for your understanding and adherence to the academic integrity policies of the university.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>